English

 Breadth Requirements: Creative and Cultural Representations (1)

 A study of works by Indigenous writers from North America and beyond, with significant attention to Indigenous writers in Canada.
-Texts engage with issues of de/colonization, representation, gender, and sexuality, and span multiple genres, including fiction, life writing, poetry, drama, film, music, and creative non-fiction.
+Texts engage with issues of de/colonization, representation, gender, and sexuality, and span multiple genres, such as fiction, life writing, poetry, drama, film, music, and creative non-fiction.

 Prerequisite: 2.0 ENG credits and any 4.0 credits